High-order Phase Transition in Random Hypergrpahs: The Gatson-Walton branching process

-Let $Z$ be a distribution over the nonnegative integers.
-Let $Z_1,Z_2,\ldots,$ be a countable sequence of independent identically distributed random variables, each having distribution $Z$.
+Let $\cal Z$ be a distribution over nonnegative integers.
+Let $Z_1,Z_2,\ldots,$ be a countable sequence of independent identically distributed random variables, each having the same distribution $\cal Z$.
 A Galton-Watson process is a stochastic process $\{Y_t\}_{t=0}^{\infty}$ which evolves according to the recursive formula

 where $Y_0 = 1$.
 The process can be interpreted as follows.
 We think the children being born in a Depth-first Search manner.
 Starting from a single root node, we can call her Eve.
-Eve has $Z$ children and her children are kept in the last-in first-out order.
+Eve has $Z$ children and her children are kept in a stack (i.e., last-in first-out).
 Now Eve's last child has $Z$ children and all of them are also stacked in the last-in first-out order.
 A node is {\em dead} if its children have been exposed, and is {\em live} otherwise.
-Each step, we explore Eve's last live descendant and its children are added to the live descendants with last-in first-out order.
+Each step, we explore Eve's last live descendant and its children are added to the stack of live descendants.
 Note that $Y_t$ is the number of live descendants after $t$ nodes have been explored.
 Equation \eqref{eq:gw} shows the recursive formula for $Y_t$.
 Let $T$ be the total number of nodes (including Eve herself) created in the process.
 If the process goes on forever, then we write $T=\infty$.

-Let $f(x)=\sum_{k=0}^\infty \Pr(Z=k)x^k$ be the generating function of the probability distribution $Z$.
-Then the extinction probability $\Pr(T<\infty)$ is one of the roots of $x=f(x)$.
-Furthermore, the extinction probability is equal to one if $\E(Z)\leq 1$ and is strictly less than one if $\E(Z)>1$.
-For the proof, see Chapter 11 in \cite{AS}.

 For a fixed integer $m \geq 1$, an {\em $m$-fold Poisson branching process}, denoted by $T^{po}_{m,c}$, is a special Galton-Watson process with the ensemble $Z_t$